jayadamsmorgan/Yatoro/README.md

 ## Overview

-Yatoro is a standalone Apple Music player written in Swift intended to be used in a Terminal emulator.
+Yatoro is a standalone VIM-like Apple Music player written in Swift intended to be used in a Terminal emulator.

 Yatoro strives for bringing all the features of the Apple Music app into your Terminal.